krugerk/beeminder-apidocs/source/index.html.md

 * `fineprint` (string): The user-provided description of what exactly they are committing to.
 * `yaxis` (string): The label for the y-axis of the graph.
 E.g., "Cumulative total hours".
 * `goaldate` (number): Unix timestamp (in seconds) of the goal date.
-* `goalval` (number): Goal value -- the number the yellow brick road will eventually reach.
+* `goalval` (number): Goal value &mdash; the number the yellow brick road will eventually reach.
 E.g., 70 kilograms.
 * `rate` (number): The slope of the (final section of the) yellow brick road.
 * `graph_url` (string): URL for the goal's graph image.
 E.g., "http://static.beeminder.com/alice/weight.png".
 * `thumb_url` (string): URL for the goal's graph thumbnail image.
 E.g., "http://static.beeminder.com/alice/weight-thumb.png".